 This package contains 10 rubber bands.
 These bands can be used as replacements on GUILLOW'S motorplanes #50, 51, 52, 55, 75 and series 500 balsa kits.

-This is the FOURTH SKILL LEVEL in the "Build-N-Fly" construction kit series, a series which will teach you how to build and enjoy flying model airplanes.
+This is the SECOND SKILL LEVEL in the "Build-N-Fly" construction kit series, a series which will teach you how to build and enjoy flying model airplanes

 Mini Model US Warhawks